operand/agency/docs/README.md

 ## Namespacing and Adding the Web Application

-Now that we've defined our new `WebApp` class, we can add it to `DemoSpace`
+Now that we've defined our new `WebApp` class, we can add it to the space
 with:

 ```python